Jewgonewild/Twitter-Oauth-CakePHP/README.markdown

 #Intro

 A Twitter OAUTH implementation for CakePHP.
+This is a simple app that Authenticates with Twitter OAuth, and persists some Twitter data.
+It's a starting point to any web based Twitter app.

 #Requirements